-I’m not a fan of being militant about meal-prepping every single meal for traveling (though this may be necessary in certain situations).
+I’m not a fan of being militant about meal-prepping every single meal for traveling (though this may be necessary for certain situations).
 There are food safety issues with this (hello stomach bug from spoiled food) and a lot of times there are plenty of resources in the meet location to procure nourishing foods.

-Here are my key strategies for managing your nutrition while on-the-go:
+Here are my key strategies for managing your nutrition while on the go:

 - some sort of egg product (pre-made omelet, hardboiled eggs)

 - milk (1% or 2%, 8g protein per 8 oz cup)

 - dry cereal (mostly pretty sugary)

 - bread products (toast, whole wheat/white English muffins, bagel, pastries) with spreads (peanut butter, cream cheese, jelly, honey)